When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Evaluation

+\textbf{Metrics.} We report the Attack Success Rate (ASR), defined as the percentage of queries for which the target LLM refuses or abstains from answering.
+When computing ASR, we exclude queries that the LLM fails to answer under the no-attack condition to avoid inflating attack success.
+Detailed success criteria and the rationale behind them are provided in \textbf{Appendix~\ref{app:attack_objective_settings}}.
+To assess robustness to prompt injection screening, we report ASR$_{\mathrm{PG}}$ after applying Prompt-Guard-86M~\cite{meta_prompt_guard_86m} to all new uploads before indexing.
+Flagged uploads are not indexed.
+Retrieval returns a full top-$k$, and the existing corpus remains unchanged to avoid filtering benign context.
+Refusals are judged by GPT-5.2, with judge prompts and human verification detailed in \textbf{Appendices~\ref{prompts} and~\ref{app:human_verification}}, respectively.

 \textbf{Implementation Details.} We use GPT-5.2 as the default \textit{attacker} and \textit{judge LLM}.
-Unless otherwise specified, DeepSeek-V3.2 is used as the \textit{surrogate LLM} and text-embedding-3-small~\cite{openai_textembedding3small} as the \textit{surrogate retriever}, with top-$\tilde{k}$ retrieval where $\tilde{k}=5$.
-Note that $\tilde{k}$ controls the surrogate environment and need not match the target system's retriever top-$k$.
-In \textbf{Appendix}~\ref{robustness}, we show that documents optimized with $\tilde{k}=5$ remain effective across different target top-$k$ settings, making $\tilde{k}=5$ a cost-effective surrogate choice.
-We set the maximum number of iterations to 20, the retrieval threshold to $\tau=3$, and the strategy retrieval size to $n = 10$.
-After the first optimization round, we re-optimize documents that fail in the initial round to leverage the potential guidance from the expanding strategy library.
-For more details on experimental setups and baselines, see \textbf{Appendix}~\ref{app:exp_details}.
+Unless otherwise specified, DeepSeek-V3.2 is used as the \textit{surrogate LLM} and text-embedding-3-small~\cite{openai_textembedding3small} as the \textit{surrogate retriever}, with top-$\tilde{k}=5$ retrieval.
+Here, $\tilde{k}$ controls only the surrogate environment and need not match the target top-$k$, whose robustness is evaluated in \textbf{Appendix~\ref{app:impact_of_topk}}.
+We allow at most two optimization rounds of 20 iterations each and set the retrieval threshold to $\tau=3$ and the strategy retrieval size to $n=10$.
+Each run starts with an empty library and updates it using only surrogate-side validation, without target-system feedback.
+To account for stochasticity, we evaluate each attack over five runs and report the mean results.
+Standard deviations are provided in \textbf{Appendix~\ref{app:taboorag_std}}.
+Further setup and baseline details are in \textbf{Appendix~\ref{app:exp_setups}}.